ENDERZOMBI102/ENDERZOMBI102/README.md

 ### Hi there 👋
-I'm ENDERZOMBI102 (a.k.a. ender), an italian Computer Science student, passionate about programming and a lover of nature.
+I'm ENDERZOMBI102 (a.k.a. ender), a Computer Science student who is passionate about programming and a lover of nature.
 I mostly develop in C++, Zig, Python and Java ( Java/Kotlin mostly for `Minecraft` mods ), but I'm also experienced with Kotlin, Rust, (Type|Java)Script and other languages.